henrydierkes/Eagle_Rating/README.md

 ### Target Audience

 The primary users of this project are Emory University students seeking to explore and rate campus facilities.
 Additionally, university administrators can utilize the platform to gather student feedback and identify areas for improvement.

+### Key Features

+- **Search Functionality:** Users can search for campus places by name and category.
+- **Rating System:** Students can rate places they have visited, with the ability to update their ratings.
+- **Trending Places:** The platform highlights trending locations based on average star ratings.
+- **User Comments:** Each place features user comments that provide additional context and opinions.
+- **Image Uploads:** Users can upload images of places to offer visual insights.
+- **Account Management:** Features include sign-up, login, and Emory email verification.
+- **Content Management:** Users can suggest new places, which are subject to periodic verification by the system.